mouadkr/Me/README.md

 # Hello I'm Mouad Kadmar.👋

+# 👤 About Me

-- 👀 I’m interested in IT
+- 👀 Interest: Passionate about IT and software engineering.

-- 🌱 Currently I am learning everything that can help me in my career
+- 🌱 Learning Goal: Currently learning everything that helps me grow in my career.

-- 💞️ I’m looking to collaborate on Software Engineering or databases projects.
+- 💞️ Collaboration: Open to collaborating on Software Engineering and Database projects.

+- 💻 Experience: Hands-on experience as a Backend Engineer.

 # Contact
 * ✔ [LinkedIn](https://www.linkedin.com/in/kadmar-mouad-835b16280/)